bor0/gidti/manuscript/chapter4.md

 I>
 I> Functions can be roughly categorized in two parts: **pure** and **impure**.
 I>
 I> 1.
-Pure functions are functions that every time they are called, will produce the same result I> 1.
-In contrast, impure functions are functions that might return different result on a function call
+Pure functions are functions that will produce the same result every time they are called I> 1.
+Impure functions are functions that might return different result on a function call

 An example of a pure function is {$$}f(x) = x + 1{/$$}.
 An example of an impure function is {$$}f(x) = \text{launch x rockets}{/$$}.
 Since this function causes side-effects, sometimes the launch of the rockets may not be successful (e.g. the case where we have no more rockets to launch).